Otard95/Smidig-Kolonial/README.md

 > - Now go to where you downloaded it to and open it (double click).
 > ![Find and open the .zip file](https://puu.sh/AEygE/e4aa323052.png)
 >
-> - Extract the folder in the .zip to any folder you like and open it.
+> - Extract the folder in the .zip to any folder you like, and open it.
 > ![Extract content to Destop](https://puu.sh/AEyl7/0361b15157.png)
 > ![Open the extracted folder](https://puu.sh/AEyrN/8cc79a65e2.png)
 >